Casein paint: Manufacture

-The binder for casein paint is made by dissolving casein in an alkali, usually lime, ammonium carbonate, or borax.
+The binder for casein paint is made by dissolving casein in an alkali, usually Lime, ammonium carbonate, or borax.
 Casein itself is precipitated from milk by the action of an acid or the enzyme rennet.
 Lime casein works well on porous surfaces, even outdoors, though it has a short shelf life and must be used with pigments that are balanced against the binder's low pH.
 Ammonium carbonate casein has similar strengths and weaknesses.
 Borax casein has a shelf life of several weeks, is pH neutral, and can be used outdoors through the addition of linseed oil.

+Due to its short shelflife Lime-based casein paint is usually sold as a powder; hydrated on site, activating the lime-casein mixture yielding a durable paint that is caustic until dried.

 Casein artists

 Yantonai Dakota artist Oscar Howe of South Dakota used casein extensively.

 Santa Clara Pueblo artist Pablita Velarde created a series of more than 70 paintings of everyday Native American life in New Mexico for Bandelier National Monument between 1937 and 1943, painted mostly on masonite using casein paints.

 Casein was widely used by commercial illustrators as the material of choice until the late 1960s when, with the advent of acrylic paint, casein became less popular.
 John Berkey continued to use casein in combination with acrylics in most of his paintings.
 Dick Tracy (1960), and Popeye (1960), two early paintings by Andy Warhol, who had been a commercial illustrator before becoming a fine artist, were painted with casein.